alx-askw/chitterChallenge/README.md

     - for running the frontend:
         - npm run dev

+    -*IMPORTANT* PLEASE NAVIGATE TO 'http://127.0.0.1:5173/home' AS THAT'S THE ROUTE FOR THE MAIN ALL PEEPS PAGE - IF YOU ARE SEEING JUST A WHITE SCREEN | MAKE SURE YOU ARE ON THE '/home' ROUTE.

     - for running the tests
         - npm run test (this is without coverage)
         - npm run coverage (recommended - provides code coverage)